JorjaFox/library/_source/_recaps/csi/killer-moves.md

 ## Quotes

-**Sanders** Maybe the killer was making a reference to Edgar Allan Poe.
+**Sanders:** Maybe the killer was making a reference to Edgar Allan Poe.
-**Sidle** Well then he needs to brush up on his birds.
+**Sidle:** Well then he needs to brush up on his birds.
 This isn't a raven it's a rook.
 See the white skin around it's beak?
-**Sanders** A rook.
+**Sanders:** A rook.
-**Sidle** The weird thing is rooks are indigenous to central Europe and Asia.
+**Sidle:** The weird thing is rooks are indigenous to central Europe and Asia.
 What's one doing in southern Nevada?